Sojourneer/meteor-autoform-tags-typeahead/README.md

 ## Autoform Tags Typeahead

 Extends autoform with a tags input including typeahead.
 Besides providing the input, it also takes care of storing the unique tags for use in the typeahead addition to autofill the input while typing.

+Possible tags values are organized into sets.
+Lookups can specify what set to use, or to use all sets; by default, the 'default' set is used.
+The tags themselves do not include a specification of the set.

 ## Installation